wordofwarning/wordofwarning.org/current/2022-springsummer/index.md

 <small><span style='font-variant: small-caps'>[back to top](/current/2022-springsummer)</span></small>

 #### By
 Word of Warning is a project by Manchester-based [hÅb](/hab) — you might not have heard of us though you may know some of our events, like [Emergency](http://emergencymcr.org), [Haphazard](http://haphazardmcr.org), or [Hazard](http://hazardmcr.org).
-Read our recent interview with <a href="https://circlesandstalls.com/2021/09/17/an-interview-with-word-of-warnings-tamsin-drury" target="_blank">Circles & Stalls</a>.
+Read last year's interview with <a href="https://circlesandstalls.com/2021/09/17/an-interview-with-word-of-warnings-tamsin-drury" target="_blank">Circles & Stalls</a>.

 hÅb produces, develops, and advocates for Live Art, contemporary performance, and sited work in the North of England.
-We're supported using public funding by <a href="http://artscouncil.org.uk/our-investment/national-portfolio-2018-22" target="_blank">Arts Council England</a>; a core <a href="http://divergencymcr.org" target="_blank">Divergency</a> partner alongside STUN — encouraging diversity in live art; a <a href="http://gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> partner; a GM LGBTQ+ Arts and Culture Network member; a <a href="http://liveartuk.org" target="_blank">Live Art UK</a> member; a <a href="http://manchesterindependents.co.uk" target="_blank">Manchester Independents</a> partner — supporting and spotlighting GM artists.
+We're supported using public funding by <a href="http://artscouncil.org.uk/our-investment/national-portfolio-2018-22" target="_blank">Arts Council England</a>; a core <a href="http://divergencymcr.org" target="_blank">Divergency</a> partner alongside STUN — encouraging diversity in live art; a <a href="http://gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> partner; a GM LGBTQ+ Arts and Culture Network member; a <a href="http://liveartuk.org" target="_blank">Live Art UK</a> member; a <a href="https://manchesterindependents.org" target="_blank">Manchester Independents</a> partner — supporting and spotlighting GM artists.
 >*Refreshing company that brings diverse shows to our door steps.*<br>*WoW are great, supporting emerging work and bringing it to new audiences.*<br>*Wonderful, daring performances that I have never been disappointed by.<br>A needed company in Manchester, feels like they really support artists.*<br>&nbsp;— Audience feedback

-SS22 is brought to you by hÅb, with Contact + The Lowry.
+SS/AW22 is brought to you by hÅb, with Contact + The Lowry.
 <small><span style='font-variant: small-caps'>[back to top](/current/2022-springsummer)</span></small>

 #### People